Chapter 2

 In larger projects, you might contribute to Design Systems.
 This involves creating and maintaining consistent design languages that can be applied across all aspects of a project, ensuring a cohesive look and feel.

-Accessibility Design is an increasingly important field.
-Your role here would be to ensure that the software is usable by people with various abilities, making technology more inclusive for everyone.
+Accessibility Design is important for letting users adjust software to their needs and wants.
+Your role is to ensure that the technology is usable by people with various abilities and across many different contexts, making the project more inclusive for everyone.

 Even if you prefer working with words over visuals, there's a place for you in open source design.
 Documentation Design involves improving the presentation and usability of project documentation, helping users and new contributors understand and use the software more effectively.